-Check with your employer which arrangement your workplace pension uses.
+Check with your employer or pension provider which arrangement your workplace pension uses.
 This determines what you’ll see on your payslip.

 The amount you’ll see on your payslip is your contribution plus the tax relief.

-You won’t get tax relief if you don’t pay tax, eg because you earn less than the tax threshold.
+You will not get tax relief if you do not pay tax, for example because you earn less than the tax threshold.

 ‘Relief at source’

 Your employer takes your pension contribution after taking tax and National Insurance from your pay.
 However much you earn, your pension provider then adds tax relief to your pension pot at the basic tax rate.

 With ‘relief at source’, the amount you see on your payslip is only your contributions, not the tax relief.

 You may be able to claim money back if: